 Job Location:Afghanistan, Kabul

-· Bachelor’s degree in health, public health or related field; medical training as a doctor, nurse or midwife preferred.
+· Bachelor’s degree in health, public health or related field; medical training as a doctor, nurse or nutritionist preferred.

-· 3-5 years of technical and training assistance experience in health, particularly in FP, well women’s, maternal and newborn care areas.
+· 3-5 years of technical and training assistance experience in health, particularly in nutrition, immunization, and/or pediatric care areas.
 Experience as a master trainer highly desired.

 · Proficiency with database management software, Microsoft Office Suite, and on-line search tools required.

 · Excellent oral and written communication skills in Dari; Pashto fluency is highly desired.